Disney's Polynesian Village Resort

 Samoa: The Samoa longhouse at the Disney Polynesian Village Resort is very popular because of its proximity to the pools, the Great Ceremonial House and the beach.
 If you get a first floor room on the Volcano Pool side, you can sit on your patio instead of fighting for seats at the pool.

 All of the rooms in the Samoa are Standard view and are 415 square feet.
-There is only one sink in the bathroom.

 Hawaii: The rooms in the Hawaii longhouse are Club Level rooms (meaning concierge).
 These rooms have Garden views, Lagoon views, and Magic Kingdom Theme Park views.
 The Club Level includes access to the lounge and the concierge desk.
 Robes are standard in all rooms.